karfau/scor/README.md

   - a required value is not numeric (beside cases mentioned above)
 - A `Scor` is immutable, "mutations" create a new instance.
 - A `Scor` never keeps references to the items it is scoring.
-- To be implemented: Multiple `Scor`s can easily be combined into a single overall weighted score per item, e.g. to use it for sorting
+- Multiple `Scor`s can easily be combined into a single overall weighted score per item, e.g. to use it for sorting

 ## Usage